 Hobbs is a medium-sized city located in the state of New Mexico.
 With a population of 38,143 people and 12 constituent neighborhoods, Hobbs is the eighth largest community in New Mexico.

-Hobbs is a blue-collar town, with 36.25% of people working in blue-collar occupations, while the average in America is just 27.7%.
+When you are in Hobbs, you'll notice that it is more blue-collar than most other communities in America.
+36.25% of Hobbs’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Hobbs is a city of sales and office workers, service providers, and construction workers and builders.
 There are especially a lot of people living in Hobbs who work in sales jobs (12.73%), office and administrative support (10.34%), and management occupations (7.87%).

 The percentage of adults in Hobbs with college degrees is slightly lower than the national average of 21.84% for all communities.
 14.56% of adults in Hobbs have a bachelor's degree or advanced degree.